Ick! That Small Insect Could Be A Tick

 How can you avoid ticks and all their nasty complications?

-Treating your Racine County property is one option to keep people and pets safe.
-Another is creating clear paths between lawn and wooded areas using wood chips or gravel.
+Treating your Racine County property is one method to keep people and pets safe.
+Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 Tick repellents are available in Racine County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

-Once back inside, a complete body "tick check" is smart.
+Once back inside, a complete body "tick check" is recommended.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
-Don't be shy about searching, lest you miss a clinging tick.
+Don't be shy about searching, lest you miss a hanger-on.

 Removing a Tick from Your Skin

 Should you find one, knowing how to remove a tick is critical.
-Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.
+Grab it with a tweezers as close to the skin as possible, and pull straight up and out.

 Don't forget to check Fido, either.
 Pets can carry infected ticks into your Racine County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.